-A business account can be requested from the Pennsylvania State Police to pay for clearances in bulk by calling the Criminal Records Section Supervisor at 717-787-9092.
-Institutions are also able to pay for an applicant's PSP clearance on an individual basis by using a credit card if applying online or submitting a paper check if applying by mail.
+An agency business account can be requested from the Pennsylvania State Police to pay for clearances in bulk by calling the Criminal Records Section Supervisor at 717-787-9092.
+Organizations are, also able to pay for applicant's PSP clearances on an individual basis by using a credit card if applying online or submitting a paper check if applying by mail.